Skip to content

 Cabling#

-In i-doit you can differentiate clearly between the various layers of the TCP/IP reference model.
-The upper subjects treat the layers 3 with IP and 4 (MAC).
-For the other layers, i-doitvides further documentation functions, for example for layer 1, which concerns the physical medium.
+In i-doit, a clear distinction can be made between the different layers of the TCP/IP reference model.
+The topics above cover layers 3 with IP and 4 (MAC).
+For the remaining layers, i-doit provides further documentation features, for example for layer 1, which addresses the physical medium.

-To document cables and their connections to active and passive components i-doit supplies numerous object types (Cable, Patch Panel, Cable tray, Conduit etc.).
-The connection of objects of these types is carried out in the category for cabling, which can be (but doesn't have to be) maintained actively.
-When you document a connection between two components via the Port category (network), this category will be filled automatically and an object of the type Cable will be generated.
+To document cables and their connections to active and passive components, i-doit already includes numerous object types (Cable, Patch Panel, Cable Tray, Conduit, etc.).
+The Cabling category handles the connection of objects of these types.
+This category can, but does not have to be, actively maintained.
+When a connection between two components is documented via the Port (Network) category, this category is automatically filled in and an object of type Cable is created.

 Network Listener and Port Binding#

-Just like the cabling you can document the upper layers of the TCP/IP reference model in i-doit.
-In the category folder Network connections you can see which application opens which TCP/UDP connections and which application addresses which ports regarding third-party systems.
-Within the folder you can find the categories Listener (port is opened) and Connection (port of third-party system is used).
-Beforehand you should ensure that the required software installations are documented in i-doit.
+Analogous to cabling, the upper layers of the TCP/IP reference model can also be documented in i-doit.
+Which application opens which TCP/UDP connections and which application accesses which ports on third-party systems can be recorded in the Network Connections category folder.
+Within the folder, there are the categories Listener (port is opened) and Connection (port on third-party system is used).
+It should be ensured beforehand that the required software installations are documented in i-doit.